GrimmSnark/Two_photon_imaging_V2/README.md

 Now you can run stimulus experiment code from the PTB_Experiments folder.

-Please refer to the documents in the "Doc" folder for more setu pand usage information
+Please refer to the documents in the "Doc" folder for more setup and usage information

 Any questions please email msavage@uabmc.edu